I started playing in the massive, on-line, multi-player

 always protecting him because, if he dies, then you dont succeed

 at that Mission.
-Each Mission gets you to a different part of the map
+Each Mission gets you to a different part of the

-running about and nipping at your heels.
+of thing running about and nipping at your heels.

 If your character is a bow-wielding Ranger you can have a pet and

 I have a Mesmer character and she mesmerizes.
-She casts her spell and
+She casts her spell

-fire and water.
+earth, air, fire and water.